-The Webcam Asset - available on Windows PCs and Android devices - enables IntuiFace experiences to display the live video feed coming from a single webcam.
-In addition, snapshots of that live feed can be taken for post-processing and sharing.
+The Webcam Asset - available on Windows PCs, Android and ChromeOS devices - enables IntuiFace experiences to display the live video feed coming from a single webcam.
+In addition, snapshots (Windows only) of that live feed can be taken for post-processing and sharing.

 If more than one webcam is connected to a Windows PC, IntuiFace will use whichever camera Windows considers to be the "primary" camera.

-- As mentioned above, the Webcam asset is only supported in Composer, Player for Windows and Player for Tablets on Android.
+- As mentioned above, the Webcam asset is only supported in Composer, Player for Windows, Player for Tablets Android only and Payer for Kiosks ChromeOS only.
 For example, it is not supported on the iPad.

 To add the Webcam asset into an experience you are editing with Composer, either